Ethno-Specific Facial Feminization Surgery

 Feminizing the lower half of the African American face.

-Typically, feminization of the nose via feminizing rhinoplasty is recommended for most FFS patients.
+Typically, gender confirmation of the nose via feminizing rhinoplasty is recommended for most FFS patients.
 Often our African American transgender patients are seeking a narrower, more streamlined female nose.
 However, we also want to make sure that your nose will maintain a size and shape that is in harmony with your natural African American facial features, so that you still look like you.

 Feminizing jaw surgery is also recommended because often the male African American jawline is quite broad and angular – often wider and squarer than what we see in other ethnicities.
 The jaw will often need to be narrowed and softened via feminizing jaw contouring or reshaping.